 Hi there, I’m Dexter Zhuang.
-I’m a tech career coach, product manager, and wellness enthusiast based in San Francisco.
+I’m a tech career coach, product manager, and wellness enthusiast.

-The core question I’m trying to answer through my coaching work is, “How do we discover and build a career that we love in the tech industry?”
+The core question I’m trying to answer through my coaching work is, “How do we discover and build a career that we love?”

 For writing, my intention is to produce evidence-based, practical tips and resources that you can use in your work and life.

 For coaching, I work with you personally to help you get unstuck, accelerate the pace of your job search, provide support and hold you accountable in moving towards your goals.

 From Unpaid Intern to Award-Winning Product Manager

 My career journey truly started during my freshmen year at Dartmouth College, when I realized I was out of my league against my well-networked prep-school classmates and couldn’t even land a paid summer internship with my Ivy League credentials.

 Being the child of hardworking immigrant parents, we never had a lot of money or friends in high places, so I had to carve out my own path.

 That’s when I decided to learn how to decode the career systems in front of me.